Jaquiski Tartt: 2019

 In Week 10 against the Seahawks on Monday Night Football, Tartt forced a fumble on rookie wide receiver DK Metcalf which he recovered in the 27–24 overtime loss.
 In the 2019 season, he appeared in and started 12 games.
 He finished with 48 total tackles (34 solo), one interception, two passes defended, and one forced fumble.
 In Super Bowl LIV against the Kansas City Chiefs, Tartt recorded a sack on Patrick Mahomes during the 31–20 loss.

 2020

 In Week 1 against the Cardinals, Tartt recorded his first interception of the season off a pass thrown by Kyler Murray during the 24–20 loss.
 He suffered turf toe in Week 9 and was placed on injured reserve on November 11, 2020.

 2021

 Tartt re-signed with the 49ers on a one-year contract on March 22, 2021.
 He was placed on injured reserve on October 30, 2021.
 He was activated on November 20.
 In the 2021 season, Tartt appeared in and started 14 games.
 He finished with 66 total tackles (42 solo) and one pass defended.

-Against the Los Angeles Rams in the NFC Championship, Tartt had six tackles, but he dropped a critical would-be interception in the fourth quarter in the 20-17 loss.
+Against the Los Angeles Rams in the NFC Championship, Tartt had six tackles, but dropped a critical would-be interception in the fourth quarter in the 20-17 loss.